Alaska’s Glacier Wilderness

 Day 1: Juneau

 After arriving in Juneau, you will be transferred from the airport to the boat.
 Upon boarding, your crew will greet you with champagne and smiles and then you set sail for a week of scenic channels and secluded wilderness.
 Surrounded by the rich, green Tongass National Forest, and located on the beautiful Gastineau Channel, Juneau is an important port and a popular tourist destination.
 It is the only state capital in the United States that is inaccessible by road!
 Juneau sits at sea level below the steep mountains that are home to the Juneau Icefield and the Mendenhall Glacier.
 Its temperate climate produces remarkable scenery with miles of hiking trails through woods and alpine meadows providing a glimpse of just how rugged the rainforest of Southeast Alaska is.
-(B)Day 2: Icy Straight
+(B)Day 2: Icy Straight & Neka Bay

 From kelp-lined channels to hemlock and spruce forests, every inch of this far northwest corner is worth exploring.
 Today’s adventures promise to be as big as the water is deep!
 Seals and sea lions haul out on rocky outcroppings, resting before they disappear in the water to search for food.
 If the tides are right, your guides will load up the skiff for a closer peek along the rugged shore, or perhaps, make it all the way to George Island.
 Remember that your expedition team guides you in whatever you choose to do: wilderness trekking, skiffing, or paddling.
 (BLD)Day 3: Glacier Bay National Park

 This crown jewel of America’s national parks covers 3.3 million acres (that’s a tad smaller than the state of Connecticut).
 Most visitors see the same sliver of the park as everyone else.
 Not you.
 You’re going the furthest and exploring parts that 99% of visitors never go to.
 Taylor Bay sea stacks and rocky shores make for a good adventure.
 You could hike the outwash field of glaciers winding down the Fairweather Mountain Range.
 The cool breeze off the nearby snow and ice fields is energizing.
 If you motor over to Dundas Bay, keep your eye out for bears, humpbacks, and if you’re lucky, a wolf sighting.
-There are several options for activities today such as kayaking in the bay, trekking into the forest.
+There are several options for activities today such as kayaking in the bay, and trekking into the forest.
 (BLD)Day 4: Glacier Bay National Park

 Today features South Marble Island with its significant seabird colony.
 Rare sea birds, black oystercatchers, and orange-beaked tufted puffins can be sighted as well as the federally endangered species, the Stellar sea lions.
 As you tuck into the silent Tidal Inlet - the stomping grounds for bears, wolves, mountain goats, and eagles - the backdrop is spectacular.
 At the end of the westernmost arm of the bay sits Margerie and Grand Pacific Glaciers.
 (BLD)Day 5: Chichagof Island